 The intent of these regulations is to provide applicants the ability to choose a clear and objective review process or a discretionary review process.
 The NROD provisions do not affect existing uses and development, or the normal maintenance of existing structures, driveways/parking areas, public facilities, farmland and landscaped areas.
-New public facilities such as recreation trails, planned road and utility line crossings and stormwater facilities, are allowed within the overlay district under prescribed conditions as described in Section 17.49.090.
-In addition, provisions to allow a limited portion of the NROD to be developed on existing lots of record that are entirely or mostly covered by the NROD ("highly constrained") are described in Section 17.49.120.
+New public facilities such as recreation trails, planned road and utility line crossings and stormwater facilities, are allowed within the overlay district under prescribed conditions as described in OCMC 17.49.090.
+In addition, provisions to allow a limited portion of the NROD to be developed on existing lots of record that are entirely or mostly covered by the NROD ("highly constrained") are described in OCMC 17.49.120.

-17.49.[0]30 - Map as reference.
+17.49.030 - Map as reference.

-This chapter applies to all development within the Natural Resources Overlay District as shown on the NROD Map, which is a regulatory boundary mapped ten feet beyond the required vegetated corridor width specified in section 17.49.110.
-The mapped NROD boundary is based on a GIS-supported application of the adopted documents, plans and maps listed in Sections 17.49.020A.1.-17.19.020A.8., however the adopted map may not indicate the true location of protected features.
-Notwithstanding changing field conditions or updated mapping approved by the city (and processed as a Type I Verification per OCMC 17.49.255), the applicant may choose to either accept the adopted NROD boundary or provide a verifiable delineation of the true location of the natural resource feature pursuant to the Type I or Type II procedure in accordance with this chapter.
-The NROD boundary shall be shown on all development permit applications and its location shall be verified in the field before development activity (including grading) commences.
-The official NROD map can only be amended by the city commission.
-Verification of the map shall be processed pursuant to Section 17.49.250.
+1. This chapter applies to all development within the Natural Resources Overlay District as shown on the NROD Map, which is a regulatory boundary mapped ten feet beyond the required vegetated corridor width specified in OCMC 17.49.110.
+The mapped NROD boundary is based on a GIS-supported application of the adopted documents, plans and maps listed in OCMC 17.49.020A.1.-17.19.020A.8., however the adopted map may not indicate the true location of protected features.

+2. Notwithstanding changing field conditions or updated mapping approved by the City (and processed as a Type I Verification per OCMC 17.49.255), the applicant may choose to either accept the adopted NROD boundary or provide a verifiable delineation of the true location of the natural resource feature pursuant to the Type I or Type II procedure in accordance with this chapter.

+3. The NROD boundary shall be shown on all development permit applications 4.
+The official NROD map can only be amended by the City Commission.

+5. Verification of the map shall be processed pursuant to OCMC 17.49.250.

-17.49.[0]35 - Addition of wetlands to map following adoption.
+17.49.035 - Addition of wetlands to map following adoption.

 The NROD boundary shall be expanded to include a wetland identified during the course of a development permit review if it is within or partially within the mapped NROD boundary and meets the State of Oregon's definition of a "Locally Significant Wetland".
-In such cases the entire wetland and its required vegetated corridor as defined in Table 17.49.110 shall be regulated pursuant to the standards of this chapter.
-The NROD boundary shall be added to the NROD map by the community development director after the development permit becomes final.
+In such cases, the entire wetland and its required vegetated corridor as defined in Table 17.49.110 shall be regulated pursuant to the standards of this chapter.
+The amended NROD boundary may be relied upon by the Community Development Director for the purposes of subsequent development review.

-17.49.[0]40 - NROD permit.
+17.49.040 - NROD permit.

-An NROD permit is required for those uses regulated under Section 17.49.90, Uses Allowed under Prescribed Conditions.
-An NROD permit shall be processed under the Type II development permit procedure, unless an adjustment of standards pursuant to Section 17.49.200 is requested or the application is being processed in conjunction with a concurrent application or action requiring a Type III or Type IV development permit.
-Applications for development on properties affected by the NROD shall delineate or verify the exact location of the NROD as part of a Type I or II development review process unless exempted pursuant to section 17.40.080.
+An NROD permit is required for those uses regulated under OCMC 17.49.090, Uses Allowed under Prescribed Conditions.
+An NROD permit shall be processed under the Type II development permit procedure, unless an adjustment of standards pursuant to OCMC 17.49.200 is requested or the application is being processed in conjunction with a concurrent application or action requiring a Type III or Type IV development permit.

-17.49.[0]50 - Emergencies.
+17.49.050 - Emergencies.